Pint-sized scroungers, full of community spirit

 Prerequisite: Abilen, Awakened or Gremblin

 Benefit: When you or one of your allies misses all targets with an attack power, the next creature to attack one of those targets gains a +1 bonus to hit with that attack.

 Prerequisite: Abilen, Equitarn or Gremblin

 Benefit: You gain a +1 bonus to attack rolls and a +2 bonus to damage rolls on attacks granted to you by allies.
 The damage bonus increases to +4 at Paragon tier and +6 at Epic tier.

 Prerequisite: Felbraug, Kobold or Gremblin; Leader role

 Benefit: When you grant an attack to an ally, enemies from whom you are hidden grant combat advantage to that ally until the end of your next turn.

-Benefit: When you use your Gremblin Scramble racial power, and the triggering attack either misses or can no longer target you, the triggering enemy also falls prone.
+Benefit: When you use your Gremblin Scramble heritage power, and the triggering attack either misses or can no longer target you, the triggering enemy also falls prone.